French-Brian/CI_CD/README.md

 - Close and reopen VS Code so it picks up Node/npm.

 **d.
 Optional: To verify Node/npm was installed correctly.**
-- In VS Code, go to Terminal → New Terminal, then run:/
+- In VS Code, go to Terminal → New Terminal, then run:

 node -v